sergey-vun/microsoft-graph-docs/concepts/data-connect-pam.md

 ## Approving requests

-Data connect pipelines must be approved by a member of a data access request approver group.
+Data Connect pipelines must be approved by a member of a data access request approver group.
 Approvers can approve, deny, or revoke pipelines by using the Exchange Online PowerShell module or the PAM user experience.

 ### Approving, denying, and revoking requests by using PowerShell